Below are the July 2019 sales and marketing highlights from various San Diego Tourism Authority departments.

 $43,550 was earned in new ad contracts.

-This team the team visited, met or attended events with these Members:
+The team visited, met or attended events with these Members:

 - Pali Wine Co